TomasMikula/Principled/README.md

 }
 ```

-Note that `OrderedMonoidLaws` inherit `SemigroupLaws` twice: once via `OrderedSemigroupLaws` and once via `MonoidLaws`.
+Note that `OrderedMonoidLaws` inherits `SemigroupLaws` twice: once via `OrderedSemigroupLaws` and once via `MonoidLaws`.
 However, Principled makes sure that `SemigroupLaws` will be checked only once.

-Testing `OrderMonoidLaws` of a particular instance of `OrderedMonoid`:
+Testing `OrderedMonoidLaws` of a particular instance of `OrderedMonoid`:

 ```scala
 object LawTests extends org.scalacheck.Properties("Laws") {